tdwg/bdq/tg2/_review/docs/extension/bdqffdq/index.md

 ## 1 Introduction

-This document includes terms that extend the basic bdqffdq vocabulary and are integral to bdqffdq as an ontology.
+This document defines a vocabulary extension for the bdqffdq: ontology, specifying additional axioms that extend the basic vocabulary terms.
+These axioms support more precise semantic expression within the Biodiversity Data Quality (BDQ) Fitness for Use Framework Ontology and are essential for its use as a fully functional ontology.

-The bdqffdq framework is represented as an owl ontology.
-The basic terms for that framework are in the [basic bdqffdq vocabulary](../../list/bdqffdq/index.md).
-The TDWG Standards Documentation Specification requires that the human readable documentation for ontologies be presented as a term list with additional axioms included in a vocabulary extension.
-This file documents the additional axioms in isolation.

-The bdqffdq ontology includes few restrictions, this is by design.
-Domain and range restrictions do not limit what is in the domain or range of a property, but add assertions about the types of objects that are the subjects or objects of predicates bearing the restrictions.
-Some types of restrictions limit which owl profiles are available to tools that reason on the ontology and on data stores that include the ontology.
-See the landing page and the bdqffdq: guide for expected uses of the properties that are not provided by these axioms.
+The core terms of the ontology—such as classes, object properties, datatype properties, and named individuals—are listed separately in the Fitness For Use Framework Ontology List of Terms.
+In line with the TDWG Standards Documentation Specification, this extension document presents only the additional axioms, while keeping the core term list distinct and human-readable.

+The BDQ Framework intentionally limits its use of restrictions to preserve compatibility with OWL profiles and reasoning tools.
+While domain and range axioms appear in this document, they do not constrain data but rather assert expectations about the kinds of resources involved in a given relation.
+For additional context on usage and intended semantics, refer to the normative and illustrative materials listed below.

 ### 1.1 Purpose

-This document provides the required vocabulary extension listing axioms that extend the vocabulary terms in the bdqffdq: term list document.
+This document serves as the official vocabulary extension for the bdqffdq: ontology, listing additional axioms that refine and extend the semantics of the core vocabulary terms.
+It supports implementers who require these axioms for reasoning, validation, or advanced modeling within the BDQ Framework.

 ### 1.2 Audience

-This document is for those needing a technical understanding of the bdqffdq Framework.
+This document is intended for ontology engineers, semantic tool developers, and others seeking a deeper, technically precise understanding of how the BDQ Fitness for Use Framework operates as an OWL ontology.
+It assumes familiarity with OWL constructs, reasoning profiles, and the structure of TDWG vocabularies.

 ### 1.3 Documents about the bdqffdq: ontology

-The bdqffdq: vocabulary is an ontology, documentation for it can be found in:
+The bdqffdq: ontology is supported by multiple documents that together describe its structure, intended use, and implementation:

-- A [landing page](../../bdqffdq/index.md) with normative guidance on the use of this ontology.
+- The [Fitness for Use Ontology](../../bdqffdq/index.md), which provides normative guidance on the use of the vocabulary.
-- The [term list](../../list/bdqffdq/index.md) document listing just the vocabulary terms in the ontology.
+- The [Fitness For Use Framework Ontology List of Terms](../../list/bdqffdq/index.md) , which enumerates and describes the vocabulary terms.
-- This page, additional axioms that extend the vocabulary terms.
+- This document, which defines additional axioms extending the core vocabulary.
-- The bdqffdq framework ontology is best technically understood as its [Owl Ontology Distribution](../../../vocabulary/bdqffdq.owl)

-An illustrated guide to the use of the bdqffdq ontology is provided in the [Guide to the bdqffdq: framework](../../guide/bdqffdq/index.md)

-The [supplement](../../supplement/index.md) includes competency questions providing rationalle for the use of framework in the form of an ontology with additional axioms as a vocabulary for describing the bdqcore: Tests.
+- The [Fitness For Use Framework Ontology Guide](../../guide/bdqffdq/index.md), a visual and narrative introduction to the concepts and application of the ontology.
+- The ontology itself: [Biodiversity Data Quality Fitness for Use Framework](../../../vocabulary/bdqffdq.owl), which provides the formal RDF/OWL representation of the vocabulary.

 ### 1.3.1 Term List Distributions